duke-malaria-collaboratory/DiscovR/_episodes/06-conclusion.md

 - "What do I do after the workshop to apply what I learned and keep learning more?"
 - "Where can I learn more coding skills?"
 - "How do I deal with coding errors (i.e. debug)?"
-- "What resources are there at the University of Michigan?"
 - "What other coding concepts should I learn?"
 objectives:
-- "Learn how to get help with code via the Internet and at the University of Michigan."
+- "Learn how to get help with code via the Internet."
 - "Learn about other coding concepts that would be good to learn in the future."
 keypoints:
   - "When it comes to trying to figure out how to code something, and debugging, Internet searching is your best friend."